Gaochengzhi/Emergency_Traffic_Simulation/README.md

 This project aims to simulate emergency traffic on city roads using SUMO (Simulation of Urban Mobility).

+Features:

+- Completely random vehicle types and attributes, resulting in dynamic traffic flow
+- Real world image backgound (Dashikou, Zhenjiang, Jiangsu)
+- Vehicles will avoid emergency vehicle on sublane
+- Emergency vehicle is over speed and ignores red lights

+Problems:

+* The traffic lights are not intelligent, leading to congestion
+* Emergency vehicles cannot flexibly change lanes to overtake vehicles
+* Vehicles around the emergency vehicle cannot change lanes to avoid the emergency vehicle

 ![Screen Shot 2023-03-18 at 10.43.53](assets/Screen%20Shot%202023-03-18%20at%2010.43.53.jpg)